open-ch/pyrene/FAQ.md

 );
 ```

-However, in order to have the Kitchensink properly working, we have to use generics in the following way (type duplication) :
+However, in order to have the Babel plugin properly working, we have to use generics in the following way (type duplication) :

 ```
 const Card: React.FC<CardProps> = ({